View related sites

 Part 2 (Situationally based writing task)

-The Cambridge English: Advanced (CAE) Listening paper has four parts.
+The C1 Advanced Listening paper has four parts.
 For each part you have to listen to a recorded text or texts and answer some questions.
 You hear each recording twice.

 About 40 minutes